InteractiveDataVis/Interactive-Data-Vis-Spring2023/3_1_quantities_and_amounts/NOTES.md

 - Again, drawing the axes has placed me in a state of confusion.
 I've tried labeling the axis to reason about why they're goofy.
 In trying to fix the spacing, I've confused the positioning of the rects again.

+- OK, I tried to get too fancy when assiging the `y` attribute.
+I can't tell you why, but I got that settled.
+Next, the rects and yAxis are positioned too far to the left.
+Let's address that next